 - tortillas for serving

-- In a measuring cup mix together the oil, lime juice, chili powder, salt, paprika, oregano, garlic powder, and onion powder.
+- In a measuring cup mix together the oil, lime juice, chili powder, salt, paprika, oregano, garlic powder, and onion powder.1/4 cup extra virgin olive oil, 1 tablespoon lime juice, 2 teaspoons chili powder, 1 teaspoon salt, 1 teaspoon paprika, 1 teaspoon oregano, 1/2 teaspoon garlic powder, 1/2 teaspoon onion powder

 - Add the steak and the cut up vegetables to a plastic bag.
 Pour the above mixture over the steak and vegetables and seal the bag mixing it up.
-Put in the refrigerator for at least 20 minutes, but no longer than 24 hours.
+Put in the refrigerator for at least 6 hours, but no longer than 24 hours.1 pound flank steak (skirt steak), 1 red bell pepper, 1 yellow bell pepper, 1 small red onion

 - Heat a cast iron skillet over medium heat.
-Add 1/2 a tablespoon of olive oil.
-Remove the flank steak from the plastic bag (leaving the vegetables to sit longer in the marinade) and cook for 5 minutes on each side or until the steak registers 135 on an instant read thermometer.
+Add 1/2 tablespoon of vegetable oil.
+Remove the flank steak from the plastic bag (leaving the vegetables to sit longer in the marinade) and cook for 5 minutes on each side or until the steak registers 135 degrees Fahrenheit on an instant read thermometer.

 - Remove the steak from the skillet and cover with foil, letting it rest while you cook the vegetables.